 As a SOC member, Drake is committed to easing the transfer of relevant course credits, providing flexible academic residency requirements, and crediting learning from appropriate military training and work experiences.
 SOC is sponsored by 15 national higher education associations along with the military services, the National Guard Bureau, and the Office of the Secretary of Defense serving as cooperating agencies.

-Students who intend to receive VA education benefits should contact Chris Bass.
+Students who intend to receive VA education benefits should contact the VA Student Advisor/School Certifying Official.

 2507 University Ave